Central Limit Results for Jump-Diffusions with Mean Field Interaction and a Common Factor: Introduction

 Systems with a common factor arise in many different areas.
 In Mathematical Finance, they have been used to model correlations between default probabilities of multiple firms\cite{CMZ}.
 In neuroscience modeling these arise as systematic noise in the external current input to a neuronal ensemble\cite{FTC}.
 For particle approximation schemes for stochastic partial differential equations (SPDE), the common factor corresponds to the underlying driving noise in the SPDE\cite{KuXi1, KuXi2}.
 The goal of this work is to study a general family of weakly interacting jump-diffusions with a common factor.
 Our main objective is to establish a suitable Central Limit Theorem.
 A key point here is that due to the presence of the common factor, the limit of $\frac{1}{N} \sum_{i=1}^N \delta_{Z^{N,i}}$ will in general be a random measure.
 This in particular means that the centering in the fluctuation theorem will typically be random as well and one expects the limit law for such fluctuations to be not Gaussian but rather a `Gaussian mixture'.
-Our main result is Theorem \ref{thm:clt} which provides a CLT under Conditions \ref{cond:main} and \ref{cond:clt}.
+Our main result is Theorem \ref{thm:clt} which provides a CLT under Conditions \ref{cond:main}, \ref{cond:clt1}, \ref{cond:clt2}, \ref{cond:clt3}, and \ref{cond:clt4}.
 The summands in this CLT can be quite general functionals of the trajectories of the particles with suitable integrability properties.
-Our approach is close in spirit to that in the classical works of Sznitman\cite{Sznit} and Shiga and Tanaka\cite{ShiTan} which treat a setting where the common factor is absent.
 The key idea is to first consider a closely related collection of $N$ stochastic processes that, conditionally on a common factor, are independent and identically distributed.
-By introducing a suitable Radon-Nikodym derivative one can evaluate the expectations associated with the original scaled and centered sum in terms of the conditionally i.i.d. collection.
+By introducing a suitable Radon-Nikodym derivative one can evaluate the expectations associated with a perturbed form of the original scaled and centered sum in terms of the conditionally i.i.d. collection.
 The asymptotics of the latter quantity are easier to analyze using, in particular, the classical limit theorems for symmetric statistics\cite{DynMan}.
-Although this general idea is the same as that introduced in \cite{Sznit, ShiTan}, the presence of the common factor makes carrying out this program significantly more challenging.
-In particular, the change of measure needs to be such that the distribution of the random centering remains invariant.
-One also needs to suitably bound the difference between the common factor in the original $N$-particle system and that in the related conditionally i.i.d. ensemble.
-Furthermore, unlike in \cite{Sznit, ShiTan}, the dependence of the coefficients of the model on the empirical measure of the particles is nonlinear, treatment of which requires careful estimates.
+The perturbation arises due to the fact that in the original system the evolution of the common factor jump-diffusion depends on the empirical measure of the states of the $N$-particles whereas in the conditionally i.i.d. construction the common factor evolution is determined by the large particle limit of the empirical measures.
+Estimating the error introduced by this perturbation is one of the key technical challenges in the proof.